MohdSahbaz/Video-Player/README.md

    EMAIL = email
    EMAIL_PASSWORD = email_password / token
    ```
-5. Install frontend dependencies:
+4. Install frontend dependencies:
    ```bash
    cd frontend
    npm install
    ```
-6. Start the development server:
+5. Start the development server:
    ```bash
    cd ..
    npm run dev
    ```
-7. Open your browser and navigate to `http://localhost:5173` to view the application.
+6. Open your browser and navigate to `http://localhost:5173` to view the application.

-8. 5.
-Install backend dependencies:
+7. Install backend dependencies:
    ```bash
    cd backend
    npm install
    ```
-9. Start the development server:
+8. Start the development server:
    ```bash
    cd ..
    node app.js or nodemon start
    ```
+9. Open your browser and navigate to `http://localhost:3000` to view the application.
 ## Usage

 - **Home Page:** Browse all available videos on the platform.